michaelmalick/vim-colors-bluedrake/readme.md

 If you are using vim in a terminal, I highly recommend changing the default terminal colors to the specs listed in the Colors sections.
-Light and dark themes are available for OSX terminal.app in the `terminal` directory.
+Light and dark themes are available for macOS terminal.app in the `terminal` directory.
 Bluedrake defaults to using the terminal specified colors, if you are in a terminal that does not allow setting the colors, put `let g:bluedrake_256=1` in your `.vimrc` before the `colorscheme bluedrake` line.

 # Options